 This perception is created by showing the balloon at an angle.
 We can use this same quite simple concept when drawing dancers to try and express the feeling and impression of movement, by trying to avoid vertical or horizontal lines.
-Try and shift the image from appearing to have a fixed centre of gravity, to give the appearance of movement.
+Try and shift the image from appearing to have a fixed center of gravity, to give the appearance of movement.

 By framing the drawing of a dancer and cropping part of the image, for example, you can often create the impression of a dancer moving towards the centre of the canvas.

 Cropping an image is a trick often used by the French artist Degas, who painted several pictures of ballet dancers during his career between the end of the 1800s and the start of the 20th Century in Paris.

 For example, Henri Matisse’s ‘Dance’, is a good example of using composition (an asymmetric circle), as well as the torsion of the dancers’ bodies, to give a real sense of movement.

 Energy and Mood

 There is so much going on in this type of picture that getting the balance can be difficult.
 Generally speaking, you can give a sense of energy, as well as movement, by using the strokes of the brush in a particular way.

 For example, in the ‘Blue Dancer’ (Ballerina Blu) from 1912, he applied sequins on top of the paint, to give a sense of shifting light.
 Severini’s paintings were influenced by Cubism and some of his dance paintings are almost abstract, but what counts is the sense of dynamism and energy inspired by the dancing body.

 An example of a very colourful dancer painted by Sonia Delaunay is the ‘Flamenco Dancer’.
-A contemporary figurative painter who uses light and colours to convey mood in his paintings of dance, is Fabian Perez, whose intense tango and flamenco dancers are depicted in blacks and reds with strong contrast of lights against a dark background.
+A contemporary figurative painter who uses light and colors to convey mood in his paintings of dance is Fabian Perez, whose intense tango and flamenco dancers are depicted in blacks and reds with a strong contrast of lights against a dark background.

-Props, Fabric and Hair
+Dance Props, Fabric and Hair